 - The grade of F indicates that the student has not achieved even a minimum grasp of the essentials of the course.
 This grade can also result from failure to withdraw officially from a course (see Change of Registration and Refund of Fees Upon Withdrawal).

-An incomplete grade of I may be given to a student who has been doing satisfactory work in a course but, for reasons beyond the control of the student and deemed justifiable by the instructor, had not completed all requirements for a course when grades were submitted.
-A letter grade may not be changed to an I (Incomplete) after the term has ended and grades have been recorded.
-A written explanation of the reason for the I must be forwarded by the instructor to the Office of Records.
+An incomplete grade of "I" may be given to a student who has been doing satisfactory work in a course but, for reasons beyond the control of the student and deemed justifiable by the instructor, had not completed all requirements for a course when grades were submitted.
+A letter grade may not be changed to an "I" after the term has ended and grades have been recorded.
+A written explanation of the reason for the "I" must be forwarded by the instructor to the Office of Records.
 This explanation will be included in the student's permanent record, with copies to the student and department chairperson.
-For fall term courses, the final date to complete an I will be March 1 of the following term; for the spring term courses, September 1; for all summer term courses, October 1.
+For fall term courses, the final date to complete an "I" will be March 1 of the following term; for the spring term courses, September 1; for all summer term courses, October 1.
 With approval by the instructor and the dean of the college in which the course is taught, the completion date may be extended.
-Courses not completed by the appropriate date will be converted to an F.
+Courses not completed by the appropriate date will be converted to an "F."

 Petitions for Late Withdrawal must be submitted within one year from the time a grade in the course was earned.
 If the grade resulted from circumstances over which the student had no control, the student may petition the appropriate dean for a late withdrawal.
 If the Late Withdrawal is approved, only courses with a grade of "F" will be changed to a grade of "W".
 A Petition for Late Withdrawal and the Repetition Form cannot be used for the same course.
 In other words, Petition for a Late Withdrawal cannot be processed for any course that was repeated and a recalculation of point average processed and posted on the student's academic record.
 Approved late withdrawals are recorded as "W."